scottdarch/InternetSkyLight/README.md

 The skylight controller uses the excellent [pyephem](https://github.com/brandon-rhodes/pyephem) library to estimate daylight levels.
 There are myriad opportunities to hack more of this library into the skylight project.
 For example, the WeatherSky object has an internal _render_night method that could be implemented to use pyephem to simulate moonlight.

+Also note that the OPC client allows for individual addressing of pixels.
+The current version of skylight.py doesn't take advantage of this at all running all pixels at the same value.
+You could create subtle shifts in the lighting to simulate snow fall or clouds drifting past or on a clear night show twinkling stars in the sky.